Stability analysis of Arbitrary-Lagrangian-Eulerian ADER-DG methods on classical and degenerate spacetime geometries: Stability of ALE ADER-DG methods on classical geometries

 \subsection{Numerical consistency order of the explicit method}

 The explicit ADER-DG method is expected to have order of consistency $N+1$ for a given polynomial degree $N$.
 We verify this property by evolving a linear advection equation with unit velocity on the domain $[-6,6]$, with periodic boundary conditions and starting from $Q(x,0) = e^{-x^2}$.
-We vary the number of elements $N_e$ and we consider $\Delta t = 0.9 \cdot \CFL_{\textup{max}} \cdot \Delta x$, where $\Delta x = 12/N_e$ and $\CFL_{\textup{max}}$ is taken from Table~\eqref{PNPN}.
-In the top pictures of Figure~\ref{fig:aderconsistency}, we report, in logarithmic scale, the $L^2$ norm of the error with respect to the exact solution at time $T=1$.
-Each consistency order is correctly achieved.
+We vary the number of elements $N_e$ and we consider a $\CFL$ at $0.9 \cdot \CFL_{\textup{max}}$, where $\CFL_{\textup{max}}$ is taken from the second row of Table~\ref{PNPN}.
+In Figure~\ref{fig:aderconsistencyexplicit}, we report, in logarithmic scale, the $L^2$ norm of the error with respect to the exact solution at time $T=12$, i.e., after a full loop.
+Each consistency order is correctly achieved as expected.